DivitSrivastava/Div-Weather/README.md

-# A project that lets you check the weather , temperature , atmospheric conditions , sunrise/sunset time etc
+# A project that lets you check the weather , temperature limits , atmospheric conditions , sunrise/sunset time etc
 Just launch the basic.html file and you are good to go